rdhadda/Dhaddas-Detailing/README.md

 - A heading and paragraph explaining who Dhadda's Detailing are.
 - Three images of clean cars.
 - A testimonials section from previous customers.
 Again, this will give confidence to the user in the companies ability.
 - A where to find us section, displaying a map from Google and the company address, email and phone number.
+The map on the Homepage points to a coffee house in Ireland.
+As Dhadda's Detailing is not a real business I opted to use the iframe link from the coffee coders project.

 #### Packages Page